mac-/configurine/README.md

 	    -h, --help                          output usage information
 	    -V, --version                       output the version number
 	    -l, --listen-port <port>            The port that the application will listen for incoming HTTP requests on.
 Defaults to: 8088
-	    -n, --number-processes <number>     The number of processes to use for this application.
-Defaults to: 1 -o, --database-host <host>          The MongoDB host that this should connect to (hostname and port).
+	    -n, --number-processes <number>     (DOES NOT WORK YET) The number of processes to use for this application.
+Defaults to: 1
+	    -o, --database-host <host>          The MongoDB host that this should connect to (hostname and port).
 This can also be a comma-separated list of hosts to support a replica set.
 Defaults to: "127.0.0.1:27017"
 	    -u, --database-user <user>          The user name to use when connecting to MongoDB.
 	    -p, --database-password <password>  The password to use when connecting to MongoDB.